jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (2) P recomplies if P meets the requirements of community work experience that apply to P under section 236B(4).
 (3) However, subsection (4) applies instead of subsection (2) if MSD has— (a) reduced the rate of P’s main benefit to zero under section 236C; but (b) not yet cancelled P’s main benefit under section 233A.
 (4) P recomplies if P remedies P’s failure under section 261.

+### 261C How person recomplies after failure that resulted in report job search being imposed and taking effect
+(1) This section sets out how a person (P) recomplies after a failure— (a) to comply with an obligation; and
+  (b) that resulted in report job search being imposed on P and taking effect.
+(2) P recomplies if P meets the requirements of report job search that apply to P under section 236E(4).
+(3) However, subsection (4) applies instead of subsection (2) if MSD has— (a) reduced the rate of P’s main benefit to zero under section 236F; but (b) not yet cancelled P’s main benefit under section 233A.
+(4) P recomplies if P remedies P’s failure under section 261.

+### 261D How person recomplies after failure that resulted in upskilling being imposed and taking effect
+(1) This section sets out how a person (P) recomplies after a failure— (a) to comply with an obligation; and
+  (b) that resulted in upskilling being imposed on P and taking effect.
+(2) P recomplies if P meets the requirements of upskilling that apply to P under section 236H(4).
+(3) However, subsection (4) applies instead of subsection (2) if MSD has— (a) reduced the rate of P’s main benefit to zero under section 236I; but (b) not yet cancelled P’s main benefit under section 233A.
+(4) P recomplies if P remedies P’s failure under section 261.